 Tazarotene gel is a retinoid commonly used for the topical treatment of psoriasis.
-It curbs both skin growth and the immune cells’ secretion of pro-inflammatory chemicals.
+It curbs both skin cell proliferation and the immune cells’ secretion of pro-inflammatory chemicals.
 It can counter the skin-thinning effects of corticosteroid therapy when they are combined.
 Its most common side effect is local tissue irritation.

 Skin Cell Growth Inhibitors

-These treatments remove psoriatic scales and dissolve excess skin.
+These drugs remove psoriatic scales and speed up the shedding of excess skin.
 They usually contain salicylic acid, which is effective against mild scalp psoriasis.
-Excessive use or accidental ingestion may lead to systemic toxicity, with symptoms such as nausea, vomiting, confusion, diarrhea, hearing loss, etc.
+Excessive use or accidental ingestion may lead to systemic toxicity, signified by symptoms such as nausea, vomiting, confusion, diarrhea, ringing of the ears, etc.

-Emollients are given to patients with mild psoriasis.
-They reduce moisture loss and prevent skin breakage that leads to more inflammation.
-Examples are baby oil, moisturizing cream and Vaseline.
+Emollients reduce moisture loss and prevent skin breakage that leads to more inflammation.
+Examples are ceramides, baby oil and moisturizing cream.
 You may apply a layer of these softeners right before putting on another topical medication.

-Symptom relief is modest and brief when these medications are used alone.
+Patients with moderate to severe symptoms experience only modest and brief improvement when topical medications alone are used.
 However, combining them with other treatments produces better results and fewer side effects.

-Phototherapy is the first line of treatment for severe disease and cases that fail to improve with topical drugs.
-Nail and scalp psoriasis also respond to this modality.
-It works by suppressing the immune system and aberrant skin growth.
-Its cosmetic effects last for several months, while its side effects are mostly limited to the skin.
+Phototherapy is the first line of treatment for moderate to severe disease and mild cases that fail to resolve with topical drugs.
+Scalp and nail psoriasis also respond to this modality.
+It works by suppressing the immune system and aberrant skin cell growth.
+Its therapeutic and cosmetic effects last several months.
+Its side effects are mostly limited to the skin.

-The most common radiation type used is narrowband UVB because of its cost-effectiveness, safety and wide availability.
-UVA is another option, but the need for photosensitizing chemicals makes it a little less safe.
+The most common radiation type used is narrowband UVB because of its cost-effectiveness and safety.
+UVA is another option, but the need for psoralens, which are potentially carcinogenic photosensitizing chemicals, makes it a little less safe.